 Hire a guide!

-If you are looking to dig in at Indian Creek, there’s no better way to get started than by hiring a guide.
+If you are looking to dig in, there’s no better way to get started than by hiring a guide in Indian Creek.
 There’s two reputable and credentialed guiding services in the area: The Mountain Guides Moab (Jackson Hole Mountain Guides), and Red River Adventures.
-Because there’s so many guides who live, play and work in the area, they can show you the places where the crowds aren’t, and the climbing is out of this world!
-This way, you’ll maximize the pitches you choose and also gain valuable knowledge on the specific techniques required at The Creek – all in a short time frame!
+Because there’s so many guides who live, play and work in the area, they can show you the places where the crowds aren’t going to be, and climbing that’s out of this world!
+This way, you’ll maximize the pitches you choose and also gain valuable knowledge on the specific techniques required at the Creek – all in a short time frame!
 This is one climbing location where it really pays off to have a bit of guidance, no matter your skill level.